 - Probuphine (buprenorphine) under-the-skin implant1

-The Drug Addiction Treatment Act of 2000 enables qualified U.S. physicians to administer buprenorphine to individuals for opioid dependency outside of inpatient drug treatment programs.
+The Drug Addiction Treatment Act of 2000 enables qualified U.S. physicians to administer buprenorphine to individuals for opioid dependency outside of inpatient drug rehab centers.
 These settings include physician offices, community hospitals, health departments, and correctional facilities.
 In addition, buprenorphine can be prescribed for take-home use.
 This provides an important treatment option for many people with opioid addiction.1,2

 - Of 2.5 million people in the U.S. who could benefit from medication-assisted treatment, only 1 million are receiving it.
 A 2015 survey showed two-thirds of responding physicians who were authorized to prescribe buprenorphine reported a demand exceeding the legal limit of 100 clients.6